Find Warm Leads, Powered by Signals

 - • Outreach is immediate

-- • The first message references the event
+- • The first message references the signal

 - • The reason for contact is explicit

-- • The message is AI-generated from the signal context, reviewed by you before sending
+- • The message is AI-drafted from the signal context, reviewed by you before sending

 What this changes in practice